Blog – Posted on Monday, Feb 04

 18. Something Wicked This Way Comes by Ray Bradbury (1962)

-Twelve-year-olds Will and Jim can’t wait to visit “Cooger & Dark's Pandemonium Shadow Show.”
+At the beginning of Something Wicked This Way Comes, twelve-year-olds Will and Jim can’t wait to visit “Cooger & Dark's Pandemonium Shadow Show.”
 But during their visit, they witness something odd: ol’ Cooger riding backwards on the carousel, which turns him into a boy of their own age.
 As Will and Jim tail the Benjamin Button-ized Cooger, searching for answers, they find that the mysteries of the carnival are even darker than they anticipated — and that that darkness may not be limited to the carnival alone.

 19. Rosemary's Baby by Ira Levin (1967)